nadinesk/nadinesk.github.io/_posts/2017-07-09-rails-app-playlister.md

 ## Tables

-The User database table is created with Derive, with additional fields that I added:
+The User database table is created with Devise, with additional fields that I added:
 - name
 - happiness (default 11)
 - free time (default 11)